ChicagoDSA/haymarket/README.md

 2. `nav.yml` and `translations.yml` have line items for English (`en`).
 Add additional ones for your language.
 3. Within `_homepage`, `_pages`, and any collection directories, create an additional language folder.
 Put your translated Markdown files there.

+### Serve optimized .webP files

+Some of the templates use the `<picture>` tag to allow use of optimized .webP images in place of heavier .jpg and .png file types.
+You can utilize the [Jekyll WebP](https://github.com/sverrirs/jekyll-webp) plugin to generate .webP images from your .jpg and .png assets.
+Just add `jekyll-webp` to both your gemfile and config.yml file with any additional configuration as specified on the plugin's documentation, and the files will be converted and served on your next build.

+See Haymarket's `\_config.yml` for an example of how this can be implemented.

 ## Local development

 1. Open your terminal window and run `gem install github-pages`.